 Proposed Amendment [Dan Lavrich] 1808.3 Required Repairs or Modifications.
 [Dan Lavrich]

 In the event that repairs or modifications are found to be necessary as a result of the milestone inspection, the building owner shall have a total of 180 days from the date of the building milestone inspection report, unless otherwise permitted by the Building Official, in which to complete required repairs and correct the structural deficiencies.
 All applicable requirements of this code shall be followed with all applicable permits obtained.
 If an owner or association fails to submit proof to the local enforcement agency that repairs have been scheduled or have commenced for substantial structural deterioration identified in the inspection report within the required timeframe, the structure may be deemed to be unsafe and unfit for occupation.
 Such findings shall be reviewed by the Building Official and shall be sent to the Special Magistrate, Code Enforcement Board, or Unsafe Structures Board, as appropriate.
+Such finding shall also be reported as a complaint to the Department of Business and Professional Regulation Division of Condominiums, Timeshares, and Mobile Homes.

-Once a permit is obtained for all necessary repairs or modifications from the local building department, which has jurisdiction, the Florida Building Code shall govern time restraints for such permits.
+Once a permit is obtained for all necessary repairs or modifications from the local building department, which has jurisdiction, the Florida Building Code shall govern time restraints for such permits or in accordance with a more restrictive timeframe as directed by the design professional.

-For deficiencies that cannot be corrected within 180 days, the time frame may be extended when a time frame is specified by the responsible registered design professional and approved by the Building Official.
+For corrective action of deficiencies that cannot be corrected commenced within 180 days, the time frame may be extended an additional 185 days not to exceed a total of 365 days, when a time frame is specified by the responsible registered design professional and approved by the Building Official.
 Such extensions shall be contingent on maintaining an active building permit as specified in Section 105.3.2 of the Florida Building Code, Building.

 The building official may issue an extension of not more than 60 days to submit a building milestone inspection report or to obtain any necessary permits upon a written extension request from a registered design professional qualified for the type of building or structure in question.
 Such request shall contain a signed and sealed statement from the registered design professional that the building may continue to be occupied while undergoing the building milestone inspection.